Nicholas-S/Koding/README.md

-# Koding
+# Readme

-This is just a repository for me to mess around in, not for y'all to poke your noses in.
-Nothing interesting here...
+This is just me messing around :) working on making a little database of images to improve my HTML skills and just have a little fun.
+Add to it if you want to.